-Early Childhood/Primary School/Secondary School Assembly: Early Childhood, Primary School and Secondary School organise their own assemblies with age-appropriate themes.
+Early Childhood/Primary School Assembly: Early Childhood and Primary School organise their own assemblies with age-appropriate themes.
 These are typically held once a week and are usually led by the Head of School or other senior staff.
 Class teachers and specialist teachers will be responsible for the coordination and organisation of some of these assemblies.

 Class- or Tutor-led Assemblies: Every class is responsible for at least one assembly per academic year.
-These assemblies focus on the IB Learner Profile attributes and promote the values and culture of the school.
-They provide an opportunity for reflection, meditation and consideration of the Learner Profile attributes.
+These assemblies focus on the IB Learner Profile or Attitudes and promote the values and culture of the school.
+They provide an opportunity for reflection, meditation and consideration of the Learner Profile and Attitudes.